fberrez/horus/README.md

 ![horus illustration](.github/Horus.png "Horus Illustration")

 ## Disclaimer:
-The current version (0.0.1) of the API is not secure!
-Does not expose it publicly!
+The API has only been tested with [LIFX Mini White](https://www.lifx.com/products/lifx-mini-white-e26).

 ## What is Horus?
 Horus is an API which handles your [LIFX](https://www.lifx.com/) devices in your local network.
 It uses UDP packets to interact with them.
 It has been designed to simplify your interactions with your LIFX devices, without cloud connection.